List of colleges and universities in the United States by endowment

-Harvard University, with a $51.977 billion endowment as of FY2024, is the wealthiest university in the world.
+Harvard University, with a $55.67 billion endowment as of FY2025, is the wealthiest university in the world.

 Many colleges and universities in the United States maintain a financial endowment consisting of assets that are invested in financial securities, real estate, and other instruments.
 The investment yields a return that funds a portion of an institution's operational expenses while the principal exists in perpetuity.
 U.S. colleges and universities maintain some of the largest endowments in the world and make up the vast majority of higher education institutions with endowments greater than $1 billion.

 The National Association of College and University Business Officers (NACUBO) maintains information on endowments at U.S. higher education institutions by fiscal year (FY).
 As of FY2024, the total endowment market value of U.S. institutions stood at $837.720 billion, with an average across all institutions of $1.322 billion and a median of $244.426 million.

 There exists significant disparity in endowment income among US universities.
-One fifth of institutions own four fifths of the endowment wealth, while the bottom 20% of institutions own ca. 1%.
+One fifth of institutions own four fifths of the endowment wealth, while the bottom 20% of institutions own about 1%.